What Is Parental Kidnapping?

 Importantly, because it is a federal law, the application of the PKPA overrides any conflicting provisions of the UCCJEA.

 Do you need an experienced legal advisor to guide you through matters concerning child custody or parental kidnapping?
-If so, you should contact DeTommaso Law Group.
+If so, you should contact DeTommaso Law Group, LLC.
 Our legal team has valuable experience dealing with various family law issues, including matters concerning interstate recognition and enforcement of existing child custody orders.